TheLacus/daggerfall-unity-mods/Addons/RealGrass/ReadMe.txt

 * Changes to featured grass plants with 'Realistic' option.
 * Improvements to grass density and disposition.
 * Merged rocks and stones layers, changed texture.
+* Fixed exception thrown when inside a desert region if water plants are disabled.

 2.3.1
 * Fixed exception thrown in editor mode.